o-x-y-g-e-n/bestuxschool/content/posts/2021-05-20--university-of-maryland-college-park/index.md

 ---

-## Research Areas at Master of Master of Human Computer Interaction (HCIM) - University of Maryland [🔗](https://hcil.umd.edu/research-areas/)
+## Research Areas at Master of Master of Human Computer Interaction (HCIM) - University of Maryland [read more](https://hcil.umd.edu/research-areas/)
 * Accessibility
 * Children as Design Partners
 * Computational Journalism